darkCastor/sex-helper/README.md

  - tendresse et connection
  - everybody is unique
  - the pleasure of sex without the boredom of relationship (more pleasure, less headhache)

+ process of encounter :
+ - message me on snap or telegram ( video to check identity )
+ - meet in reality around a coffee or beer and make use of the 36 question of love to create connection
+ - meet in safe space ( in her home or mine or hotel)